Sunday, October 23, 2016

 Theodore Roosevelt is omnipresent in Maine.
 From Kittery to Presque Isle, TR has left his mark throughout Maine.
 If not TR himself, admirers have, on his behalf.
 Theodore Roosevelt is one of the most recognized Presidents of the United States.
 I think, collectively, we could do more to enhance the general population's understanding of TR's relationship with Maine, by making his trips/travels in Maine more well-known.
 By presenting a state-wide picture and then articulating the individual communities he spent time in or has some indirect relationship with, visitors will develop an innate interest.
 Many of the TR stories are very compelling.
 This leads to people wanting to visit those communities for a look-see.

-This post will begin to explain my efforts to create a map that encompasses Theodore Roosevelt's connections to a number of communities throughout the State of Maine.
+This post will begin to explain my efforts to create a map that encompasses Theodore Roosevelt's connections to several communities throughout the State of Maine.
 My feeling is that, with some help, maybe a lot of help, this map activity could become the first step in developing a more comprehensive state-wide project.
 The outcome of that might become, say, the:

 "Theodore Roosevelt Maine Heritage Trail" TR4ME - Heritage Trail